tsundoku/tsundoku.github.io/README.md

 my CV, in FAQ format:

 Q - *what can you do for me today?*
-A - code, systems, networks, security, design, copywriting
+A - code, systems, networks, information security, design, copywriting
 A - the usual Mr. Robot activities, but with less morphine and more Claritin

 Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*